Chicken Pot Pie Recipe with Cream of Chicken Soup: How to Make It Fast

 For the Filling:

-- 2 cups cooked chicken, shredded or diced (rotisserie chicken works wonderfully for extra flavor and time-saving)
+- 2 cups cooked, shredded, or chopped chicken (rotisserie chicken is a great option for extra taste and convenience)

-- 1 can (10.5 oz) cream of chicken soup (the foundation of our quick sauce)
+- The basis for our convenience sauce is 1 can (10.5 oz) of cream of chicken soup.

-- 1 cup chicken broth (low-sodium recommended to control salt levels)
+- 1 cup chicken broth (low-sodium version is ideal to keep salt in proportion)

-- 2 cups of frozen mixed veggies (green beans, maize, peas, and carrots)
+- 2 cups of frozen mixed vegetables, including carrots, peas, maize, and green beans

-- 1 medium onion, finely diced (about 1 cup)
+- 1 medium onion, almost 1 cup, chopped finely

-- 2 cloves garlic, minced (approximately 1 teaspoon)
+- 2 cloves garlic, minced (about 1 teaspoon)

 - 2 tablespoons butter